AVEVA/CONNECT-data-services-developer-docs/content/api-reference/identity/identity-claims.md

 <a id="opIdClaims_Get Identity Provider Claim Header"></a>

-Gets an identity provider claim header from an identity provider on a tenant.
+Returns an identity provider claim header from an identity provider on a tenant.

 ### Request
 ```text